nhpip/iex_history2/README.md

 ### History.clear()
 ```
-Clears the history.
-The IEx session needs restarting for the changes to take
-effect.
+Clears the history and bindings.
 ```

 ### History.initialize(opts \\ [])